Jokowi says Indonesian nation can survive pandemic - ExBulletin

 Jokowi says Indonesian nation can survive pandemic

-JAKARTA, KOMPAS.com – President Joko Widodo declared that the Indonesian nation was able to survive in the face of pandemic Covid-19 in 2021.
+JAKARTA, KOMPAS.com – President Joko Widodo has declared that the Indonesian nation is able to withstand the Covid-19 pandemic in 2021.

 In addition to success in the health sector, Jokowi said, Indonesia has also survived economically.